 Classical project management practices present the term "Not in scope," which usually means that a topic should not be seen as something to be included in the project.

-As the scope of the project may be extensive, its business value may not be clear, BVOP suggests that, instead of "Out of scope" themes, prioritization of all the themes of the project scope should be made.
+As the scope of the project may be extensive, the business value may not be clear.
+The BVOP suggest that, instead of "Out of scope" themes, prioritization of all the themes of the project scope may be applied instead.

 If an interested party has mentioned a topic that can be considered as "Out of scope", it can still have some value, that's why it should not be ignored, but prioritized instead.